-- Stretch and warm up after your run to improve your range of motion and help prevent soreness.
-Benefits can also include an increase in stride, speed, along with running efficiency.
+- Add active stretches and warm-up before your run to improve your range of motion and help prevent soreness.
+Other benefits can include an increase in stride and speed, along with running efficiency.
 Check out our tips on stretching.

 Once you’re dehydrated and hungry, it could be too late to reverse the effects on your muscles.
 Plan ahead for training days and be sure to keep your body hydrated and fed.
 The best time to eat and drink is when you’re feeling fine and running smoothly, not when you’re already suffering.

 Make sure you’re eating enough and getting the right nutrients daily.
 A high carb snack before setting out on your run will provide your muscles with glycogen stores for fuel.
 This becomes the most readily available form of energy to your body during exercise.

 Because dehydration leads to muscle fatigue and cramps it’s important to drink an ample amount of water not only just before setting out on a run but one to two hours beforehand - aim for 250 to 500 milliliters (one to two cups).

 2. Shorten Your Stride